Jernbaneverket: History

 Starting in 1985, NSB and Televerket jointly constructed a national network of optical fiber that progressively covered the entire railway network.
 This network remained part of Jernbaneverket until 2001, at which point it was transferred to the subsidiary BaneTele.
 That same year, it acquired the bankrupt telecom company Enitel, and the whole subsidiary transferred to the Norwegian Ministry of Trade and Industry in 2002.
-During 2010, it was announced that Alcatel-Lucent had been selected by the Administration to deploy an advanced high-speed network based on IP/MPLS technology to handle all railway-related business communications, such as train signaling, signage on station platforms, and the GSM-R radio communications network.
+During 2010, it was announced that Alcatel-Lucent had been selected by the administration to deploy an advanced high-speed network based on IP/MPLS technology to handle all railway-related business communications, such as train signaling, signage on station platforms, and the GSM-R radio communications network.

 During the mid-2000s, considerable growth in both passenger and freight traffic was recorded, while punctuality figures in excess of 90 percent, the best in the NSB's history, had also been attained.
 Much of the nation's lines were single track, which constrained both capacity, flexibility, and opportunities to further improve punctuality; hence, several schemes to double track particularly busy stretches of single track were enacted, particularly in and around the capital city of Oslo.
-Furthermore, in June 2004, the Norwegian parliament authorised an additional NOK 10 billion of investments in the nation's railway in addition to that which was already allocated under the National Transport Plan for the period 2006-2015.
+Furthermore, in June 2004, the Norwegian parliament authorised an additional NOK 10 billion of investments in the nation's railway in addition to that which was already allocated under the National Transport Plan for the period 2006–2015.

-The Administration undertook various programmes to improve safety upon the rail network.
+The administration undertook various programmes to improve safety upon the rail network.
 It was responsible for a continuous process of dynamically amending various requirements, standards and procedures to account for the introduction of new technologies as well as improvements in knowledge, particularly in respect to human error factors.
 Having identified significant risk factors associated with roughly 4,000 (as of 2005) level crossings that served mainly residential and agricultural areas, a systematic effort was undertaken to reduced the number of such crossings.
-By 2005, the Administration was openly stating its long-term objective of entirely eliminate level crossings as a part of the modernisation of Norway's railways.
+By 2005, the administration was openly stating its long-term objective of eliminating level crossings as a part of the modernisation of Norway's railways.

-By the mid 2000s, the Administration was playing a leading role in the introduction of GSM-R digital radio communications.
+By the mid-2000s, the administration was playing a leading role in the introduction of GSM-R digital radio communications.
 A NOK 1.7 billion development programme was underway to roll out this European system to facilitate secure, rapid, and effective communication between line traffic controllers, train drivers, and other railway personnel; it also better facilitated international railway operations along with increased competition between train operating companies.
 Despite Norway's relatively challenging topography, the introduction of GSM-R was relatively swift, priority having been given to stretches of track where preceding emergency communication systems had been unsatisfactory.
 Comprising 700 ground-based installations for coverage of 3,800 kilometres of track and 600 tunnels, the system was in place on along all Norwegian lines by 2007.
-During the 2010s, the Administration contracted Nokia to provide various services, from implementing a quality management system, provideing support, and driving improvements in relation to Norway's GSM-R network.
+During the 2010s, the administration contracted Nokia to provide various services, from implementing a quality management system, provideing support, and driving improvements in relation to Norway's GSM-R network.